elliotforbes/ng-diff-match-patch/README.md

 import { HttpModule } from '@angular/http';
 import { AppComponent } from './app.component';
-// import our necessary module and components here import { DiffMatchPatchModule, DiffDirective } from 'ng-diff-match-patch';
+// import our necessary module and components here import { DiffMatchPatchModule } from 'ng-diff-match-patch';

 @NgModule({
   declarations: [